 The court must find the following:

 - The victim is a member of the offender’s family or household member.

 - In addition, the order will best serve the victim and public’s interest given the history, character, nature, and circumstances of the crime

 Standing criminal restraining orders are effective until the court modifies or revokes them.

 If you think that you have a restraining order against you that does not have merit, you can contact our office for assistance.
 We can work with you to make the transition that your family is going through easier for you.
 We can also try to have the restraining order dropped by proving that it is unnecessary.
-For more information, you can contact our office at 203-925-9200.
-We can sit down and discuss your situation during a free consultation.
+If you have questions, we are happy to help.